marinsalinas/ansible-vagrant-demo/README.rst

         "state": "stopped"
     }

-Excercise 5 - Check if Nignx is stopped
+Excersice 5 - Check if Nignx is stopped
 ---------------------------------------

 ::